 For more information and to apply for the Lewis-Sebring Scholarship, please download the Lewis-Sebring Scholarship Application.

 The recipient of this one-week full scholarship to the University of Chicago or Amherst College Program is selected based on the criteria established by the estate of Joseph W. Korner and The Open Books Foundation.
 The scholarship will be awarded to a Chicago public school student who demonstrates a love of learning and a desire to read and discuss ideas.
+To learn more about Joseph W. Korner and his commitment to learning, please click here.

 To apply for the Joseph W. Korner Memorial Scholarship, families need to complete the Great Books Summer Program Financial Aid application and submit all materials listed on the application form for receipt by April 21, 2017.
 Please note that applicants for the Joseph W. Korner Memorial Scholarship must also provide a letter of recommendation from a current teacher in their school.